danielabar/meblog/src/markdown/the-code-adjacent-superpowers-of-ai.md

 I used an AI assistant for our most recent claim in two phases.
 First, I had Claude help me understand what SR&ED eligibility actually looks like from an accountant's perspective — what questions they'd ask, what red flags disqualify work, and what green flags suggest eligibility.
 It produced a structured questionnaire covering technological uncertainty, systematic investigation, advancement, and the critical distinction between eligible experimentation and routine development.
 That alone saved me hours of reading government documentation.

 Then came the real heavy lifting.
 I'd completed a major global search overhaul about eight months earlier and the details had faded.
-The project had two areas that potentially qualified: a PostgreSQL full-text search optimization where a widely-used gem's generated SQL became unusable at production scale with user-ownership filtering, and a hybrid architecture pattern for embedding server-rendered Rails views inside a legacy Backbone/Marionette SPA.
+The project had two areas that potentially qualified.
+The first was a PostgreSQL full-text search optimization — a widely-used gem's generated SQL became unusable at production scale once we added user-ownership filtering.
+The second was a hybrid architecture pattern for embedding server-rendered Rails views inside a legacy Backbone/Marionette SPA.

 I fed Claude the Jira epic and child tickets, then had it traverse the corresponding git commits (our commits always reference the Jira ticket, so the mapping was straightforward).
 I also told it to search through my `git reflog` for abandoned experimental commits.
 What it found in the git history told the story of systematic experimentation far better than my memory could have: